Meherkandukuri/Go_BookingClasses_API/readme.md

 # Go_BookingClasses API

-This is a RESTful API built with Go that allows users to manage and book studio classes.
+This is a RESTful API built with Go that allows users to manage and book classes.
 The API provides endpoints for creating classes and bookings, with proper validation and error handling.
+The Singleton pattern was used for simplicity and efficiency, as only two APIs needed to be created.

 ## Features